-- ▶ SPR GHG-1 Contribute to the AB 1504 Carbon Inventory Process: The project proponent of treatment projects subject to the AB 1504 process will provide all necessary data about the treatment that is needed by the U.S. Forest Service and FRAP to fulfill requirements of the AB 1504 carbon inventory, and to aid in the ongoing research about the long-term net change in carbon sequestration resulting from treatment activity.
-This SPR applies to all treatment activities and all treatment types, including treatment maintenance. - ▶ MM GHG-2 Implement GHG Emission Reduction Techniques During Prescribed Burns: When planning for and conducting a prescribed burn, project proponents implementing a prescribed burn will incorporate feasible methods for reducing GHG emissions, including the following, which are identified in the National Wildfire Coordinating Group Smoke Management Guide for Prescribed Fire (NWCG 2018): - reduce the total area burned by isolating and leaving large fuels (e.g., large logs, snags) unburned; - reduce the total area burned through mosaic burning; - burn when fuels have a higher fuel moisture content; - reduce fuel loading by removing fuels before ignition.
-Methods to remove fuels include mechanical treatments, manual treatments, prescribed herbivory, and biomass utilization; and - schedule burns before new fuels appear.
+SPR GHG-1 Contribute to the AB 1504 Carbon Inventory Process: The project proponent of treatment projects subject to the AB 1504 process will provide all necessary data about the treatment that is needed by the U.S. Forest Service and FRAP to fulfill requirements of the AB 1504 carbon inventory, and to aid in the ongoing research about the long-term net change in carbon sequestration resulting from treatment activity.
+This SPR applies to all treatment activities and all treatment types.

+MM GHG-2.
+Implement GHG Emission Reduction Techniques During Prescribed Burns When planning for and conducting a prescribed burn, project proponents implementing a prescribed burn will incorporate feasible methods for reducing GHG emissions, including the following, which are identified in the National Wildfire Coordinating Group Smoke Management Guide for Prescribed Fire (NWCG 2018):

+- ▲ reduce the total area burned through mosaic burning; - ▲ burn when fuels have a higher fuel moisture content; - ▲ schedule burns before new fuels appear.